Nevanac, eye drops 0.1% 5 ml

 Interaction

-In in-vitro studies, neither; nepafenac nor amphenac inhibit the metabolic activity of human cytochrome P450 (CYP1A2 isoenzyme, 2C9, 2C19, 2D6, 2E1 and WA4) at concentrations up to 300 ng/ml.
-Consequently, when concomitant use with other drugs, interaction with the involvement of cytochrome P450 isoenzymes is unlikely.
+In in-vitro studies, neither; nepafenac nor amfenac do not inhibit the metabolic activity of human cytochrome P450 (isoenzyme CYP1A2, 2C9, 2C19, 2D6, 2E1 and 3A4) at concentrations up to 300 ng/ml.
+Therefore, when used simultaneously with other drugs, interaction involving cytochrome P450 isoenzymes is unlikely.
 Interactions mediated by binding to plasma proteins are also unlikely.

-There are no data on concomitant use of Nevanac and prostaglandin analogues.
-Given their mechanisms of action, concomitant use is not recommended.
+There are no data on the simultaneous use of Nevanac and prostaglandin analogues.
+Given their mechanisms of action, simultaneous use is not recommended.

 If necessary, it can be used in combination with other ophthalmic drugs for topical use.
-In this case, the interval between their application should be at least 5 minutes.
+In this case, the interval between their use should be at least 5 minutes.

 Overdose

-In case of contact with the eyes with an excessive amount of the drug, it is recommended to rinse the eyes with warm water.
+If excess amounts of the drug get into your eyes, it is recommended to rinse your eyes with warm water.

 ---|---|